lamchith/cyberserurity/README.md

 professional statement about the Cybersecurity follows

 I am enthusiastic about information security and enjoy finding solutions that can positively impact an organization and the people it serves.
-I want to use the excisting experiece to make good impact in Cybersecurity
+I want to use my the excisting experiece to make good impact in Cybersecurity